SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html.md

 3. Navigate to **File** > **Preferences** > **Network** to check the network settings. <br>
 <img src="/guides/images/edge/edge-vm-nat-network.png" name="Configure network" style="width:75%;"/>

-4. In the "NAT Network" tab, click the plus icon to add a new network.
+4. In the "NAT Networks" tab, click the plus icon to add a new network.

 5. Click the settings icon on the right and make sure that “Enable network” is activated, which is the default.
 This network interface is used for outbound Internet/Intranet access. <br>
 <img src="/guides/images/edge/edge-vm-nat-network-details.png" name="NAT network details" style="width:75%;"/>